-As an added safeguard, each school is locked at all times.
+As an added safeguard, each school is always locked.
 Upon enrollment, parents/guardians will be assigned an identity code to use when entering our School.
 DO NOT give this code to any other person.
-Persons other than parents, guardians, and staff may enter by ringing the doorbell.
+People other than parents, guardians, and staff may only enter by ringing the doorbell.
 For anyone who violates this policy, we reserve the right to disenroll your child.